Last updated on December 17th, 2024 at 12:02 am

-Possessiveness is natural but problematic if it leads to excessive control, emotional abuse, stalking, or physical violence in relationships.
+Possessiveness is natural but problematic if it leads to excessive control, emotional abuse, stalking, or physical violence in relationships that can lead to a challenging love life.
 Here is what to do.

 Possessiveness in relationships can come from a desire for closeness but may become problematic if it leads to control or emotional strain.